 Payment Number Date % of Award

 Payment 1 By September 1 25%

 Note : Date dependent on approval date of beginning of the year budget and grant documents.

 Payment 2 September 15 25%

 Payment 3 December 15 25%

-Payment 4 March 15 20%
+Payment 4 March 15 25%

-Final Payment August 30 5%

 Note: Date dependent on date of receipt of the Q4 Financial Report.

-Subgrantees receiving GF will provide a monthly financial report to CDVSA indicating expenditures from the award.
+Subgrantees receiving GF are required to complete a monthly financial report in the GrantVantage system indicating expenditures from the award.
 See Article 5: Reporting for more information.